 “Many of the commonly held legal concerns preventing data exchange are misunderstandings and unfounded fears.
 While all regulations and laws need to be adequately addressed, legal issues should not preclude properly conducted sharing of electronic health records for quality improvement.”

-Technology also creates a number of barriers to data sharing, in particular poor interoperability between EMS electronic patient care records (ePCR) and hospital electronic healthcare records (EHR).
+Technology also creates several barriers to data sharing, particularly poor interoperability between EMS electronic patient care records (ePCR) and hospital electronic healthcare records (EHR).
 The absence of a universal patient identification value is another significant obstacle.

-The authors reference information blocking and market competition between hospitals as two of the big political and economic barriers which can be among the most challenging to overcome.
+The authors reference information blocking and market competition between hospitals as two big political and economic barriers that can be among the most challenging to overcome.

 They conclude by recommending a collaborative effort between EMS agencies and hospitals to develop and implement bilateral data exchange policies which would benefit all stakeholders.

-This paper focuses mainly on data sharing at an organisational level, it is very relevant to the difficulties faced by individual pre-hospital practitioners trying to follow-up on patients they treat at a local level.
+This paper focuses mainly on data sharing at an organisational level, and it is relevant to the difficulties faced by individual pre-hospital practitioners trying to follow up on patients they treat locally.

 Why is this so important?

-As discussed in the paper, feedback is an important part of quality improvement.
+As discussed in the paper, feedback is important for quality improvement.
 For individual practitioners, feedback is a vital part of the learning cycle.
-Feedback is essential for us to learn from our mistakes, and to improve our practice.
+Feedback is essential to learn from our mistakes and improve our practice.
 To improve any performance, it is necessary to measure it.
-A practitioner that never follows up on a patient’s outcome will be left assuming that their treatment for the presenting complaint was accurate and warranted.
-They will likely continue to treat the same presentation in the same way in the future because their experience has never been challenged by facts that could have been discovered during patient follow up.
+A practitioner who never follows up on a patient’s outcome will be left assuming that their treatment for the presenting complaint was accurate and warranted.
+They will likely continue to treat the same presentation similarly because their experience has never been challenged by facts that could have been discovered during patient follow-up.

 What’s the difficulty?

-On an individual level, obtaining feedback and patient follow-up is challenging for EMS crews for a variety of reasons.
-In a local survey of 98 prehospital practitioners in Dublin, Ireland, only 21% of practitioners reported being able to follow-up interesting cases.
+On an individual level, obtaining feedback and patient follow-up is challenging for EMS crews for various reasons.
+In a local survey of 98 prehospital practitioners in Dublin, Ireland, only 21% of practitioners reported being able to follow up on interesting cases.

-With dynamic deployment of EMS Resources, crews might transport a patient to a hospital and not return to that same hospital during their shift.
-If a crew does manage to find an opportunity to call back to the hospital, frequently the diagnostic work-up may be incomplete, and a working diagnosis still unclear.
-EDs are busy environments and, understandably, some practitioners may feel uncomfortable stopping a doctor or nurse to follow-up on a previous patient.
+With the dynamic deployment of EMS Resources, crews might transport patients to a hospital and not return to that same hospital during their shift.
+If a crew finds an opportunity to call back to the hospital frequently, the diagnostic work-up may be incomplete, and a working diagnosis is unclear.
+EDs are busy environments; understandably, some practitioners may feel uncomfortable stopping a doctor or nurse to follow up on a previous patient.

-Calling back a few days later has its own complications; often there will be different staff working in the department who may not have been involved in the patient’s care.
-This method may work for the high-acuity resus presentations, but that ‘child with shortness of breath’ whose physical exam you were unsure of, or the child with a seizure who had a subtle weakness… the chances of the Emergency Department (ED) staff remembering their diagnosis or outcome is slim!
+Calling back a few days later has its complications; often, different staff in the department may not have been involved in the patient’s care.
+This method may work for the high-acuity resus presentations, but for that ‘child with shortness of breath’ whose physical exam you were unsure of or the child with a seizure who had a subtle weakness… the chances of the Emergency Department (ED) staff remembering their diagnosis or outcome is slim!

-Phoning the ED or ward is a route explored by many practitioners, but is fraught with increasing difficulty due to reluctance of staff to give out patient information over the phone fearing confidentiality issues.
+Phoning the ED or ward is a route explored by many practitioners.
+Still, it is fraught with increasing difficulty due to the reluctance of staff to give out patient information over the phone, fearing confidentiality issues.

-Focusing specifically on providing feedback to individual pre-hospital practitioners, there are multiple potential ways to provide prehospital practitioners with follow-up information and feedback, but you need to consider what system will work best for your individual department, ensuring patient confidentiality and data security.
+Focusing specifically on providing feedback to individual pre-hospital practitioners, there are multiple potential ways to provide them with follow-up information and feedback.
+However, you need to consider what system will work best for your individual department, ensuring patient confidentiality and data security.

 The pre-hospital postbox

 We engaged local prehospital clinicians and ED consultants to develop an SOP.
-A postbox was built and mounted by the carpentry department.
+The carpentry department built and mounted a postbox.
 Using a template from Bangor, a feedback request form was developed.
-Finally, the service was advertised in the emergency department, local Ambulance and Fire Stations and we were open for business.
+Finally, the service was advertised in the emergency department, local Ambulances, and Fire Stations, and we were open for business.

-Prehospital clinicians seeking feedback on a case complete a form and place it in the post-box.
-The case notes are reviewed by an EM doctor and feedback is provided by phone call.
+Prehospital clinicians seeking feedback on a case complete a form and place it in the postbox.
+An EM doctor reviews the case notes, and feedback is provided via phone call.

-To ensure patient confidentiality, feedback is only provided to practitioners directly involved with the patient care.
+Feedback is only provided to practitioners directly involved with patient care to ensure patient confidentiality.
 A triple-check procedure is used to confirm this.
-The practitioner’s pin number on the request form is verified on the Pre-Hospital Emergency Care Council (PHECC) register and against the patient care record.
+The practitioner’s PIN on the request form is verified on the Pre-Hospital Emergency Care Council (PHECC) register and against the patient care record.
 The listed phone number is also verified through practitioners known to us or the local Ambulance Officer.

 Challenges with this system?

-Providing feedback to prehospital practitioners is a very time-consuming and labour intensive job, particularly in hospital systems where the majority of clinical documentation is still paper-based.
-In our own system, where handwritten ED notes are scanned, radiology, labs and discharge letters are available on-line, and in-patient notes are handwritten physical charts – we’ve found the average time required to collate details for the feedback request is just 9 minutes, with a feedback phone call averaging 5 minutes per call.
+Providing feedback to prehospital practitioners is time-consuming and labour-intensive, particularly in hospital systems where most clinical documentation is still paper-based.
+In our system, where handwritten ED notes are scanned, radiology, labs and discharge letters are available online, and in-patient notes are handwritten physical charts – we’ve found the average time required to collate details for the feedback request is just 9 minutes, with a feedback phone call averaging 5 minutes per call.

-To successfully upscale this would require a team of doctors or a rota based system with allocated non-clinical time to answer requests.
-Alternatively a digital solution allowing paramedics to access the data themselves, or facilitating the physician managing the case to reply directly would make it more feasible but may generate further challenges.
+To upscale this would require a team of doctors or a rota-based system with allocated non-clinical time to answer requests.
+Alternatively, a digital solution allowing paramedics to access the data themselves or facilitating the physician managing the case to reply directly would make it more feasible but may generate further challenges.

-The ideal, as discussed in the NEMSMA paper, would be an organisational process, with the automatic provision of discharge summaries and test results by hospitals to EMS agencies which would provide useful organisational data, and subsequent feedback to individual EMS practitioners.
+As discussed in the NEMSMA paper, the ideal would be an organisational process, with the automatic provision of discharge summaries and hospital test results to EMS agencies, providing useful organisational data and subsequent feedback to individual EMS practitioners.

 GDPR / Data Protection Considerations

-Patient confidentiality and data protection are of utmost importance in an EMS Feedback System.
-The system implemented needs to have robust mechanisms, such as our triple-check, to ensure that feedback is only provided to healthcare professionals directly involved in the patient’s care.
+Patient confidentiality and data protection are paramount in an EMS Feedback System.
+The system implemented needs robust mechanisms, such as our triple-check, to ensure that feedback is only provided to healthcare professionals directly involved in the patient’s care.

-It is also important that it is compliant with data protection legislation in your locality, such as General Data Protection Regulations (GDPR) introduced in Europe in 2018.
-Our EMS feedback system is an important mechanism for us to review the care and treatment provided to patients and allows us to assist pre-hospital practitioners in evaluating and improving the safety of our pre-hospital services, which is provided for in the “HSE Privacy Notice – Patients & Service Users”
+It is also important that it is compliant with data protection legislation in your locality, such as the General Data Protection Regulations (GDPR) introduced in Europe in 2018.
+Our EMS feedback system is an important mechanism for reviewing the care and treatment provided to patients.
+It allows us to assist pre-hospital practitioners in evaluating and improving the safety of our pre-hospital services, which is provided for in the “HSE Privacy Notice – Patients & Service Users.”

-Providing EMS Feedback, in its current form, is a labour intensive process but we believe it is a worthwhile initiative.
-It is greatly appreciated by Pre-Hospital Practitioners and it enables them to enhance their diagnostic performance and develop their clinical practice.
+In its current form, providing EMS feedback is a labour-intensive process, but we believe it is a worthwhile initiative.
+Pre-hospital practitioners greatly appreciate it, as it enables them to enhance their diagnostic performance and develop their clinical practice.

-If you’d like to find out more about how to set up a Pre-Hospital Post Box in your ED, have a look at these resources…
+If you’d like to learn more about setting up a Pre-Hospital Post Box in your ED, look at these resources…

 Attachments